arunkumaruniqpro/c8000v_LISP_L2_Extension/docs/source/index.rst

   :alt: Alternative text

+11. Double click on the network components such as Routers, Switches and PC's to open HTML5 based terminal.

-10. The configuration file for vEDGE01 and vEDGE02 are as below
+12. The configuration file for vEDGE01 and vEDGE02 are as below

    * Download the scripts from : https://github.com/arunkumaruniqpro/LISP

 1. On pc1
 ---------